xpack-dev-tools/ms-spawn-issue/README.md

 they changed the implementation and introduced a subtle bug that does not show in the common use case.

-However, `make.exe` uses an elaborate mechanism to create sub-processes, and the process running the `spawn-*.exe` is somehow different; this difference triggers the bug when this process tries to spawn a new process with explicit environment.
+However, `make.exe` uses an elaborate mechanism to create sub-processes, and the context of the process running the `spawn-*.exe` is somehow different; this difference triggers the bug when this process tries to spawn a new process with an explicit environment.

 ## Suggestions